Basic guitar cleaning and amp maintenance knowledge are essential…

 - Don’t try and fix a problem yourself

-So there you have it, some quick tips on guitar and amplifier maintenance.
+Some quick tips on guitar cleaning and amplifier maintenance.
 View a complete range of guitar and amplifier accessories over at the Dawsons website, where you’ll find a variety of different items to keep your guitars and amps performing at their best.